pnpm/rfcs/text/0001-catalogs.md

 }
 ```

-The above example configures a catalog using the `default` name.
-This name has special treatment; package authors can specify `catalog:` as a shorthand for `catalog:default`.
+The default catalog specified through `pnpm.catalog` has special treatment; package authors can specify `catalog:` if they prefer conciseness, or `catalog:default` for explicitness.
+Attempting to create a named catalog of `default` under the `pnpm.catalogs` config will throw an error.

 ### What kinds of merge conflicts are avoided?